 Domestic violence is a devastating form of abuse that occurs between two people who share some form of close or intimate personal relationship.
 Acts of domestic violence are among the most underreported crimes.
 Statistically, 1 in 4 women will experience some form of domestic abuse in her life.
 However, only 25 percent of all assault cases are reported each year.

 The Raleigh domestic violence attorneys of Charles R. Ullman & Associates have experience with helping victims of domestic violence.
 We can explain your rights and the steps you can take, including a protective order, to keep you and your family safe.
-We’ve helped numerous Wake County residents, including clients in Raleigh and Cary.
+We’ve helped numerous Wake County residents, including clients located in Raleigh and Cary.

 North Carolina defines domestic violence as abuse that occurs between two parties who share a personal relationship.
 A personal relationship includes: